 See No Evil

-Sarah literally turned a blind eye by allowing herself to be drugged/not standing up to her husband, and so falling asleep while her husband committed the most heinous crimes against their only child and her sisters only child too.
+Sarah literally turned a blind eye by allowing herself to be drugged/not standing up to her husband, and so fell asleep while her husband committed the most heinous crimes against their only child and her sister’s only child, too.
 Maddy was welcomed into that house with open arms despite Sarah knowing of her husband’s dark side, putting her niece in a precarious position from the get-go.

 Hear No Evil

 In Fire Walk With Me, we see the Grandson Tremond playing with a white mask with a protruding nose, no eye or mouth holes, therefore unable to speak or see.
 He lifts the mask from his face to reveal that of a monkey.
-Now, it is only if you turn the volume right up that you can hear the monkey whisper ‘Judy’.
+Now, you can only hear the monkey whisper ‘Judy’ if you turn the volume right up.
 This was only the second time we had been alerted to the name; I will talk about the first time shortly.
 ‘Judy’ is only revealed when the mask is lifted.
 Then again, in The Return at the Elks Point #9 Bar, Sarah takes off the brave face she puts on every day and lets loose on the Trucker — ‘Judy’ is revealed.

 It is no coincidence that the screeching primate-like Jumping Man wears a similar mask to the Grandson, and in The Return, Sarah Palmer’s face is imposed over the Jumping Man’s.
 I believe that the frogmoth and The Jumping Man are one and the same.
 Carlton Lee Russell was famously told by David Lynch that his character was a ‘talisman come to life’.
 Talismans are usually protection against negative forces, but as the Jumping Man resides in the convenience store/The Dutchman’s — a place between two worlds that does not appear to have any ties to the White Lodge — he could perhaps be more of a ‘living curse’.